 We maintain a non-qualified Executive Deferred Compensation Plan (the "Executive Deferral Plan") that allows eligible members of management to defer all or a portion of their salary and annual cash incentives, which enables participants to save for retirement and other life events in a tax-effective manner.
 Deferred amounts are deemed invested in one or more mutual funds selected by the participant under trust-owned life insurance policies on the lives of eligible executives.
-In addition, in order to provide named executive officers with the full Company matching contribution available to other employees under our qualified plans, executives who choose to defer up to six percent of their salary under one of Aqua America's 401(k) plans, but do not receive the full

-Company matching contribution under such qualified plans due to the Internal Revenue Service regulations limiting the total dollar amount that can be deferred under a 401(k) plan (\$17,500 for 2014, and \$18,000 for 2015 and 2016), receive the portion of the Company matching contribution that would otherwise be forfeited by the executive as an Aqua America contribution into the Executive Deferral Plan.
+In addition, in order to provide named executive officers with the full Company matching contribution available to other employees under our qualified plans, executives who choose to defer up to six percent of their salary under one of Aqua America's 401(k) plans, but do not receive the full Company matching contribution under such qualified plans due to the Internal Revenue Service regulations limiting the total dollar amount that can be deferred under a 401(k) plan (\$18,000 for 2015, 2016, and \$18,500 for 2017), receive the portion of the Company matching contribution that would otherwise be forfeited by the executive as an Aqua America contribution into the Executive Deferral Plan.
 Effective January 1, 2009, the Company began to fund the trust holding amounts deferred by the participants in the Executive Deferral Plan using trust-owned life insurance.
-A named executive officer's deferrals, the Company's contributions and earnings on deferrals and contributions under our non-qualified deferred compensation plan are not taken into account in determining the named executive officer's current compensation.
+A named executive officer's deferrals and any earnings on deferrals under our non-qualified deferred compensation plan are not taken into account in determining the named executive officer's compensation.